-The low-lying clouds gave the area a mysterious atmosphere which added to its charm.
+The low-lying clouds gave the area a mysterious atmosphere, adding to its charm.
 Looking upwards, thick crevices had opened up in the mountainside to reveal dark, volcanic soil which looked striking against the bright green summer grass.

 Kusasenri Observatory and Aso Volcano Museum

 The Kusasenri Observatory sits at the end of route 111, a winding road up the mountain.
 There are two viewing platforms from which you can see the smoking Mt Naka.
-The Aso Volcano Museum is a short walk from the observatory and costs 410 yen to park.
+The Aso Volcano Museum is a short walk from the observatory, costing 410 yen to park.

-The museum is the best location to learn more about the volcano and have a scenic lunch.
-It’s free to enter the first floor and you can see a photo exhibition about the nature of the area as well as pick up useful leaflets to plan your trip.
+The museum is the best location to learn about the volcano and have a scenic lunch.
+It’s free to enter the first floor and you can see a photo exhibition about the area’s nature and pick up useful leaflets to plan your trip.

-Grasslands Cafe has several western-style dishes on their English menu.
-It’s the perfect place to enjoy delicious food while gazing out over the prairie towards the volcano.
-The gift shop sells an extensive range of local products such as Aso Milk.
+Grasslands Cafe has several western-style dishes on its English menu.
+It’s the perfect place to enjoy delicious food while gazing out over the prairie toward the volcano.
+The gift shop sells an extensive range of local products, such as Aso Milk.
 What better way to enjoy creamy local milk than in the fertile countryside where it was produced?

-After lunch, we took a short walk across the prairie where horses roamed freely and were able to get a better view of the natural lake and the volcano in the distance.
+After lunch, we took a short walk across the prairie where horses roamed freely and got a better view of the natural lake and the volcano in the distance.

 On the way to the observatory, you pass Komezuka, a perfect volcanic cone sitting neatly amongst the caldera.

-The 80-meter high slopes are covered in lush green grass which changes colour in different seasons but the highlight is the perfect dip at the summit which looks as though a ball once rested in its socket.
-Komezuka is truly mesmerising and looks out of place in the caldera.
-The cone can be seen from different angles; the road to Kusasenri Observatory affords stunning views of the summit while the road to Minamiaso allows you to get closer to the slopes.
-I would recommend the view on the way to the observatory as it’s simply breathtaking.
+The 80-meter-high slopes are covered in lush green grass, which changes colour in different seasons, but the highlight is the perfect summit dip, which looks like a ball once rested in its socket.
+Komezuka is genuinely mesmerising and seems out of place in the caldera.
+The cone can be seen from different angles; the road to Kusasenri Observatory affords stunning views of the summit, while the road to Minamiaso allows you to get closer to the slopes.
+I recommend the view on the way to the observatory as it’s breathtaking.

-Daikanbo Peak – Ultimate View of the Caldera
+Daikanbo Peak: The Ultimate View of the Caldera

-Daikanbo, a lookout point at 936 meters high, offers the best view of the north half of caldera.
-It can be reached by the Milk Road which snakes its way across the mountainous terrain and passes small farms.
+Daikanbo, a lookout point at 936 meters high, offers the best view of the north half of the caldera.
+It can be reached by the Milk Road, which snakes its way across the mountainous terrain and passes small farms.

 It’s a short walk from Daikanbo cafe and gift shop to the vantage point and the paved path allows you to see different views of the caldera.
 It’s the ideal picnic area on a sunny day as benches line the paths.

-The gift shop sells souvenirs and you can also try different flavors of ice cream from the Aso area.
-We tried the vanilla flavour which was creamy and delicious but there are many more to choose from.
+The gift shop sells souvenirs, and you can also try different flavours of ice cream from the Aso area.
+We tried the vanilla flavour, which was creamy and delicious, but there are many more to choose from.
 A large stone plaque marks the most famous view from which you can see the five peaks of Aso on a clear day.